 Come and experience Civil War living history in the Sonoma County town of Duncans Mills.
 Interact with soldiers and civilans and see battles, period demonstrations, and even a speech by President Lincoln.
 Admission is $12 for adults, $6 for juniors 6–12, and free for kids 5 and under.
 Parking is $5 per car.
 For more info, visit their website.

-Join the National Park Service and Point Reyes National Seashore Association for the annual Big Time Festival at Kule Loklo, a Coast Miwok cultural exhibit located near the Bear Valley Visitor Center.
 This free family event celebrates traditional Native American festivals that would bring together local tribes during the summer months.
 Throughout the day demonstrators will exhibit their skills in basketry, flint knapping, clamshell bead making, and more.
 Traditional dancers from the Intertribal Pomo group and Dry Creek Pomo will also perform a variety of traditional dances.
 Vendors will also be selling a wide variety of crafts.
-Free parking available at the Bear Valley Visitor's Center.
+This free event is great for the whole family.
 For more info, visit their website.

 - Petaluma Rivertown Revival